Diagrammatic Reasoning with Control as a Constructor, Applications to Quantum Circuits: Proof of

 \begin{lemma} $\cat{CQC}$ is $\mathcal{G}$-reducible where $\mathcal{G}$ is defined as follows.

 \end{lemma} \begin{proof} Given a morphism $f\in\cat{CQC}(n,n)$, we explain how to transform $f$ into a morphism $f'\in\cat{CQC}\vert_{\mathcal{G}}(n,n)$.
-In the following, what we call a gate is either $\textup{id}_n$, $\sigma_{n,m}$, $\tf{alpha}$, or $\tf{h}$.
-Notice that all the $\sigma_{n,m}$ gates can always be removed by applying \cref{eq:idswap,eq:perminduc} and then \cref{eq:swap}.
+In the following, what we call a gate is either $\tf{alpha}$ or $\tf{h}$.
+Notice that all $\textup{id}_0$ can be removed by applying \cref{eq:paridentity,eq:seqidentity}.
+Also, all $\sigma_{1,1}$ can be removed using \cref{eq:swap}.
 Moreover, as $\ctrl$ is a functor and $\cat{CQC}$ contains only endomorphisms, we can always apply $\ctrl(g\circ f)=\ctrl(g)\circ\ctrl(f)$ to split each control into multiple controlled gates.
 Then, we iteratively reduce the number of controls of the remaining gates using \cref{eq:chreduce,,eq:ccalphareduce,,eq:cccpireduce} as well as their controlled versions (where \cref{eq:ccalphareduce} is only applied when $\alpha\ne\pi$ to avoid infinite loops).
-The coherence laws ensure that this process can be applied to gates that are controlled by non adjacent wires, and we can remove the implicit $\sigma_{n,m}$ gates that are hidden as explained above.
+The coherence laws ensure that this process can be applied to gates that are controlled by non-adjacent wires, and we can remove the implicit $\sigma_{1,1}$ gates that are hidden using \cref{eq:swap}.
 At the end of this process, we get a morphism $f'\in\cat{CQC}\vert_{\mathcal{G}}(n,n)$. \end{proof}